 - 10% Discount – on additional tickets to subscription concerts throughout the year (six-concert Classical Series subscribers only).

 - Personal assistance – from Symphony staff with all your ticketing needs.

 Interested in a particular concert, or two?
-With our new six-concert series featuring homegrown talent, world-renowned musicians, and awe-inspiring chorus, there’s a concert for everyone!
-Single tickets can be purchased for each concert, and will be available online August 2018.
+With our six-concert series featuring homegrown talent, world-renowned musicians, and awe-inspiring chorus, there’s a concert for everyone!
+Single tickets can be purchased for each concert.

 Friday, October 12, 2018, 8 pm